Unification of the Communist Party of Germany and Social Democratic Party of Germany: Party memberships at the time of the merger

+Resurgence of KPD in the Trizone

+In the Western occupation zone (or Trizone), the party was blocked from using the name 'SED'.
+In April 1948 a party conference for the Trizone was held, which created a common KPD party organization for the three Western occupation zones with Max Reimann as its chairman.
+In the autumn of 1948 this West German KPD broke their links with the SED.
+However this split did not include the West Berlin sections of SED.
+In 1962 the West Berlin section of the SED was separated from the party.
+It would have a minor role in West Berlin politics, later changing its name to the Socialist Unity Party of West Berlin (SEW) in 1969.

 Consequences and follow-through

 SPD members who had opposed the merger were prevented from refounding an independent Social Democratic party in the Soviet occupation zone by the Soviet administration.
 Six months after the KPD/SPD merger, in the regional elections of October 1946 the new unified workers' party did not attract as many votes as they had anticipated: despite massive support from the occupation authorities, the SED failed to gain an overall majority in any of the regional legislatures.
 In Mecklenburg and Thuringia their vote fell only slightly short of the required 50%, but in Saxony-Anhalt and Brandenburg, the "Bourgeois" CDU and LDP gained sufficient electoral support to form governing coalitions.
 Even more disappointing for the new SED (party) was the electoral outcome in Greater Berlin, where the SED won only 19.8% of the vote, notwithstanding the best efforts of the authorities.

 Elections in East Germany applied the "single list" approach.
 Voters were presented with a single list from the National Front of Democratic Germany, which in turn was controlled by the SED.
 Only one candidate appeared on the ballot.
 Voters simply took the ballot paper and dropped it into the ballot box.
 Those who wanted to vote against the candidate had to go to a separate voting booth, without any secrecy.
 Seats were apportioned based on a set quota, not according to actual vote totals.
 By ensuring that its candidates dominated the list, the SED effectively predetermined the composition of the National legislature (Volkskammer).
-The upside of East Germany's new voting system, in 1950, was apparent from the reported 99.6% level of support for the SED based on a turn-out of 98.5%.
+The upside of East Germany's new voting system, in 1950, was apparent from the reported 99.6% level of support for the SED based on a turnout of 98.5%.